 For attorneys in the Western, Eastern and Northern Cape:

-THE ROLE OF THE ATTORNEYS FIDELITY FUND
+THE ROLE OF THE LEGAL PRACTITIONERS' FIDELITY FUND (LPPF)

 The Fund does not reimburse loss suffered as a result of negligence by an attorney in the conduct of his/her practice.
 Business transactions are also not covered, or money handed to an attorney for investment purposes, nor loans to the attorney.
 Certain relationships such as family, business or partnership associations will preclude a person from claiming against the Fund.